ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Software stacks: Support for sharing software installations between groups via environment modules (e.g. `module load CBI`)

-* Expansion: Migrate QB3 users and QB3 compute nodes over to Wynton HPC
+* Expansion: Migrate QB3 users and QB3 compute nodes (~4,000 cores) over to Wynton HPC

+* Pricing model: Contributors to Wynton get access to a larger compute share of the cluster (beyond what is available for free).
+Details on how to contribute with new hardware (amount in USD) and how to contribute with existing hardware (minimum technical requirements) will be given

 ## On the horizon

-* Pricing model: Detailed description on how buy into or contribute with existing hardware to Wynton, e.g. pricing models for adding extra storage and compute resources.
+* Pricing model: Description on how to purchase (amount in USD) additional storage space (beyond what is available for free)

+* Storage: Requirements for mounting storage that exists elsewhere on the UCSF campus to Wynton

 * Scheduler: Support interactive jobs (`qlogin`)